 denise webber

-She spent her early years in Ammochostos (Famagusta) in Cyprus, until the outbreak of war, when she and her family were evacuated under shell bombardment on the last British convoy to leave the city in July 1974.
+She spent her early years in Famagusta in Cyprus, until the outbreak of war in July 1974, when she and her family were evacuated during shell bombardment on the last British convoy to leave the city.

 Her work focuses particularly upon women's experiences of liberation, transition or transformation.
 In her video animation Clay (1998) she repositions the 19th century still photographs of Eadweard Muybridge.
 Drawing attention to small revelatory details, particularly of Muybridge's images of women, she frees and restores human dignity to his subjects in a mood of celebration.

-Her ongoing series Woman Drawing, started in the 1980s, expands the simple idea of representing the naked female in the role of both subject and author, thus reclaiming the body and returning into the woman's hands her creative authorship, action and power.
+Her ongoing series Woman Drawing, which was started in the 1980s, expands the simple idea of representing the female nude in the role of both subject and author, thus reclaiming the body and returning into the woman's hands her creative authorship and power.

 Watch video interview with Denise Webber here

 Denise has lectured at the University of East London and at London Metropolitan University, and worked as a freelance editor.
-She lives and works in London and the south-west coast UK.
+She lives and works in the south-west UK.

 All images and content copyright © Denise Webber unless otherwise credited.
 All rights reserved.